What is EMDR Therapy for Men?

 1. History and treatment planning.
 As the first step, your history is taken, and a treatment plan is established.
 This phase includes a discussion of the specific concern that brought you into treatment, as well as the behaviors and symptoms that resulted from that problem.
 Past memories, current triggers and future goals are noted.

 3. Assessment.
 The therapist will help you to notice various aspects of a certain memory during this phase.
-This could be a childhood recollection about your family, or it could be something more recent.
+This could be a childhood experience of your family, or it could be something more recent.

 4. Desensitization.
 Here, you’ll focus on the negative memory while simultaneously engaging in bilateral stimulation such as eye movement.
 Depending on your response, the therapist may change the length, type and speed of stimulation used.
 The memory will be reprocessed until all feelings of distress are diminished.